CVasquezroque/LSP-Peru-Diccionary/docs/Deploy_TextSearch.md

 It's important to note that the `slowDownVideos.py` script relies on information from a CSV file (`lemmaPUCP305-reviewed.csv` in this case) that includes details about the video files to be processed.
 Additionally, the video files themselves need to be present in the specified directory.

-For detailed instructions on how to execute the `slowDownVideos.py` script, generate and execute the shell script, and fulfill any dependencies or requirements, please consult the documentation provided in the <a href="https://github.com/gissemari/uploadDynamoS3">`UploadDynamo Repository`</a>.
+For detailed instructions on how to execute the `slowDownVideos.py` script, generate and execute the shell script, and fulfill any dependencies or requirements, please consult the documentation provided in the <a href="https://github.com/gissemari/uploadDynamoS3" target="_blank">`UploadDynamo Repository`</a>.

 ## Uploading to S3 Buckets:
 The process of uploading videos to an AWS S3 bucket serves as a fundamental step in storing Isolated and Sentence Sign Language Videos.
 These videos are strategically stored in S3 to be seamlessly accessed by the Dictionary Web application whenever needed.
 This accessibility facilitates text search capabilities and the ability to display videos as part of the dictionary's functionalities.
 The URLs of these videos stored in the S3 buckets are integrated into the DynamoDB table's structure, enabling efficient retrieval and presentation within the website.

 Here's a high-level overview of the upload process:

-1. Python Script <a href="https://github.com/gissemari/uploadDynamoS3/blob/master/uploadS3boto3.py">`uploadS3boto3.py`</a>: This script serves as the main tool for uploading video files to the AWS S3 bucket.
+1. Python Script <a href="https://github.com/gissemari/uploadDynamoS3/blob/master/uploadS3boto3.py" target="_blank">`uploadS3boto3.py`</a>: This script serves as the main tool for uploading video files to the AWS S3 bucket.
 It utilizes the Boto3 library to establish a connection to AWS and interact with the designated S3 buckets.

 2. CSV Input (`lemmaPUCP305-reviewed.csv`): The script relies on information from a CSV file that contains details about the video files to be uploaded.
 This CSV includes the video filenames, along with associated glosses or lemmas.